Updated: 01/03/20 | January 3rd, 2020

-How to pick the right Airbnb
+How to Pick the Right Airbnb

-I’ve been lucky.
-I’ve never had a bad host on these sites.
-There was only one space place in London that was a bit smaller than advertised but that’s a minor thing.
-I avoided bad hosts in part because I use the same criteria for sites like Airbnb as I do for Couchsurfing.
+In order to find suitable accommodation, I use the same criteria for sites like Airbnb as I do for Couchsurfing.
 This lets me weed out bad listings.
 Here is what to keep in mind when looking for a host:

 - Is their calendar updated? – While listings only show up in a search if they are available, hosts don’t always update their calendar.
 If someone hasn’t updated their calendar in 30 days, I tend to skip it.
 There’s nothing worse than going to book a place, only for them to cancel and say, “Whoops, sorry, it’s not available!”

 - Do they reply often? – You don’t want your inquiry to go unanswered.
 These sites show the percentage of messages hosts reply to.
 The higher the better.

 - Are they verified? – Verified accounts are less likely to be people of suspicious quality, as the listing site has at least found some background information on them.